6 Best Women’s Sleeping Bags for Backpacking in 2024

 How to Choose a Backpacking Sleeping Bag

 Picking out a new backpacking sleeping bag for any outdoor adventure can be super overwhelming.
 There are so many choices and so many features to consider, not to mention the price tag.
-So, we’ve put together this simple guide on how to choose a backpacking sleeping bag for your next great adventure.
+So, I’ve put together this simple guide on how to choose a backpacking sleeping bag for your next great adventure.
 Hopefully, this makes your gear-buying process easier.

 Sleeping Bag Temperature Rating